Appliqué (pronounced ap-li-key)

 all fashioned in timber in the same manner used for centuries.
 In the US, the

-cars were known as woodie wagons (often spelled woody in the UK where the same
+cars were known as woodie wagons (sometimes as "woody" in the UK where the same

-techniques were used) and the more expensive were truly fine examples of the
+techniques were used to create "shooting brakes") and the more expensive were truly fine examples of the

 cabinet-maker’s art, the timbers sometimes carefully chosen to match the interior appointments.
 So much